-- 1. A properly completed online application for undergraduate admission. - An application fee must be submitted with every application.
+- 1. A complete online application. - An application fee of \$55 (USD) must be submitted with every application.
 This fee is neither deductible from the first semester fees nor is it refundable.
-The application and application fee may be submitted together electronically via www.admissions.appstate.edu. - 3.
-If under 21 years of age at the time of intended enrollment, an official transcript from high school.
+Appalachian accepts official Application Fee Waivers from the College Board, ACT and National Association for College Admission Counseling (NACAC). - 3.
+An official high school transcript, if under 21 years of age at the time of intended enrollment or have less than 30 hours of transferable credit.
 (If the applicant has not graduated from high school, an equivalency certificate is required.) - 4.
-Final/official transcripts from all colleges attended (even if coursework was not completed). - 5.
+Official test scores are required if you will be under 21 years of age at the time of intended enrollment or have less than 30 semester hours of transferable credit. - 5.
 A Criminal Background Check may be required if conduct questions on the application are answered affirmatively. - 6.
 A satisfactory health and immunization record once admission has been offered to the student. - 7.
 Transfer applicants must be currently eligible to return to the last institution attended.

 Coursework with a "C" or better (grades of "C-" and below will not transfer) from a regionally accredited institution that is comparable to the course offerings at Appalachian State University is acceptable as transfer credit.
-ASU accepts credit under the guidelines of the North Carolina Comprehensive Articulation Agreement.
-See "Transfer Credit Policy" at www.transferservices. appstate.edu.
+Appalachian State University accepts credit under the guidelines of the North Carolina Comprehensive Articulation Agreement.
+See "Transfer Credit Policy" at www.transfer.appstate.edu.
 Students must have completed 30 transferable semester credits; or be in progress of completing a total of 30 transferable semester credits, to be considered for admission as a transfer student.
 The minimum cumulative transfer GPA for admission is a 2.25 on all previous college work attempted.